package b0

 Cmd.t ->

-), the environment if different from the program's one, the current working directory if different from the program's one and the actual command.
+unitThe type for spawn tracers.
+Called with each blocking and non-blocking spawned command aswell as execv.
+The function is given the process identifier of the spawn (or None in case of execv), the environment if different from the program's one, the current working directory if different from the program's one and the actual command.

-is a spawn tracer that does nothing.
+spawn_tracer_nop is a spawn tracer that does nothing.

-sets the current spawn tracer to t
+set_tracer t sets the current spawn tracer to t.

 Executing files

-function yields back control to the terminal as soon as the child starts (vs. ends on POSIX).
+Windows.
+On Windows a program executing an execv* function yields back control to the terminal as soon as the child starts (vs. ends on POSIX).
 This entails all sorts of unwanted behaviours.
-To workaround this, the following function executes, on Windows, the file as a spawned child process which is waited on for completion via waitpid(2)
+To workaround this, the following function executes, on Windows, the file as a spawned child process which is waited on for completion via waitpid(2).
+Once the child process has terminated the calling process is immediately exited with the status of the child.

 val execv :